The appeals procedure is governed by the European Patent Convention, Part VI:

 In exceptional cases, the appeal fee can be reimbursed in full, see Rule 103(1) EPC.
 This may be so, for example, if the appeal is allowed and it is held that a substantial procedure violation occurred before the department taking the appealed decision.

-In other cases, the appeal fee is reimbursed at 50% if the appeal is withdrawn by a certain stage in the appeal proceedings, see Rule 103(2), (3) and (4) EPC.
+In other cases, the appeal fee is reimbursed at 75%, 50% or 25% if the appeal is withdrawn by certain stages in the appeal proceedings, see Rule 103(2), (3) and (4) EPC.
 The appeal fee may be reimbursed at 25% if the appellant withdraws its request for oral proceedings, see Rule 103(4)(c) EPC.

 Parties may ask the boards of appeal to deal with their appeals rapidly.
 National courts also have this option.
 For further information, see Article 10(3) to (6) RPBA 2020.